revolsys/ca.bc.gov.open.cpf/README.md

 ## Documentation

-See [](https://bcgov.github.io/cpf/) for full documentation on installing the CPF on a server and developing custom plug-ins.
+See https://bcgov.github.io/cpf/ for full documentation on installing the CPF on a server and developing custom plug-ins.

 ## Issues

+Issues with the library or documentation can be submitted using the [GitHub Issues List](https://github.com/bcgov/cpf/issues).
+Alternatively  [Waffle](https://waffle.io/bcgov/cpf) can be used to add issues to the [GitHub Issues List](https://github.com/bcgov/cpf/issues).

 ## License